 Thermometer: A thermometer will be necessary to monitor temperature.
 A normal household thermometer that can measure between 50-90°F/10-32°C will work.

 Some hygrometers have built in thermometers so you can measure the temperature and humidity together.
+Inexpensive ones are fairly good and will save you from having to buy them separately.

 Timers: You will need a timer to turn your light on and off.
 Some systems require a pump and another timer to circulate the nutrient solution.